oliverpool/tello-webrtc-fpv/README.md

 With this, I was able to have a working video stream on Firefox (the H264 codec must be active in the addons), Chrome and Safari!

+## Related work

+- [TelloGo](https://github.com/Ragnar-H/TelloGo): program the steps of the drone from the browser

 -----

 Have fun!